 The IVCC Stylebook includes examples of citing poetry as does our textbook, pgs.
 411-412.
-But I’ve also included some example here with “made-up” poems–you will input your own poem’s title, author name, line numbers, and page numbers (when applicable).
+But I’ve also included some examples here with “made-up” poems–you will input your own poem’s title, author name, line numbers, and page numbers (when applicable).
 I’ve included both direct quote and paraphrase/summary citation examples.

-- use block quote formatting when citing more than three lines of the poem.
+- Use block quote formatting when citing more than three lines of the poem.
 For an example, scroll down to the “if you cite more than three lines of poetry” area of this link.

 Paraphrase/summary: George’s poem shows readers that high self-esteem doesn’t always correlate to the perspective of others (252).

-Primary Source from Poetry Foundation
+Poem from Poetry Foundation

 Strong paraphrase/summary: The speaker in the poem shows readers that high self-esteem doesn’t always correlate to the perspective others have of that individual (George).